bugrabirgili/bugrabirgili.github.io/about.md

 permalink: /about
 layout: about
 title: "About me"
-paginate: true
+paginate: false
+sitemap: false
+read_time: false
 ---

-# About me
+# Info about me

-This is the about me page
+This is the about me page.
+I will edit later/

+## CV

+I will soon add my CV here.